shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/scanning.md

 <mark>TODO: Fix details on this page</mark>

 When you have completed an experiment, or when you are done running subjects for a while (during the summer), you need to scan and archive your consent forms.
-You will create a

 ## Scanning Consent Forms